albirrkarim/mozilla-hubs-installation-detailed/SETTING_PATH_GITHUB_RUNNER.md

 so the `.path` become

-`aaaaa:bbbb:cccc:/home/admin/.nvm/versions/node/v16.14.0/bin`
+`/home/admin/.nvm/versions/node/v16.14.0/bin:aaaaa:bbbb:cccc`

 **Don't add the enter or something.
-Just give the `:` and paste next to it**
+Just give paste and give the `:` next to it**

 ### Restart runner
 You need restart it. so it will load the new path